GEM-benchmark/NL-Augmenter/transformations/color_transformation/README.md

 ## Data and code provenance

-The color names are obtained from the 140 color names supported by modern browsers, with 7 additional color names to allow both "gray" and "grey" variants.
+The color names are obtained from the 147 extended color keywords specified by the World Wide Web Consortium (W3C).
+[1] These include 7 gray/grey variants:
+- darkgray/darkgrey,
+- darkslategray/darkslategrey,
+- dimgray/dimgrey,
+- gray/grey,
+- lightgray/lightgrey,
+- lightslategray/lightgrey, and
+- slategray/slategrey

 The code was written from scratch by the author of this project.